rahul-rohilla1/rahul-rohilla1/README.md

 ## About Me

-🌍 Madrid, Spain | 📧 rahul.rohilla@student.ie.edu |
+🌍 Madrid, Spain | 📧 rahul.rohilla@student.ie.edu

-Dedicated professional with expertise in data analysis, coaching, and project management.
-Strong educational background in Data Science and Programming.
+I'm a dedicated data scientist with a strong background in Data Science and Programming, passionate about leveraging data to make informed decisions.
+My journey in the world of data has equipped me with a diverse skill set to tackle complex challenges.

 ## Education